joshchontw/Network-Automation-and-Security/README.md

 # S144HomeLab
 Start of the network/infrastructure automation journey.

-Phase 1:
-  Work with the Netmiko library to push commands to multiple vendor's networking devices at once.
+Working with Ansible to automate and quickly deploy changes to multiple devices at once.